Dobutamine Stress Echocardiogram

 How Long Will The Test Take?

-Allow one and a half hours for the test.
+Allow 1.5 hours for the test.

 How Will I Get The Results?

 Results should be ready in about 48-72 hours.
 Contact the doctor who ordered the test to get your results.

 PLEASE NOTE: If the results of your test need to be sent to a doctor who does not practice at Doylestown Hospital, you will need to give us the doctor's full name, address and, if possible, FAX number.
 You may give us this information on the day of your visit or call 215.345.2231 Monday through Friday 8 am – 4:30 pm.